seanchatmangpt/frozen-duckdb/README.md

 **Pre-compiled DuckDB binary that never needs compilation - Fast builds forever!**

-This project provides a frozen DuckDB binary that eliminates the slow compilation bottleneck in Rust projects using `duckdb-rs`.
+This project provides architecture-specific DuckDB binaries that eliminate the slow compilation bottleneck in Rust projects using `duckdb-rs`.
 Instead of compiling DuckDB from source every time, this project uses pre-compiled official binaries for lightning-fast builds.

 ## 🚀 Performance